jiasenwangs/ppo-optimizer/README.md

-Proximal policy optimization algorithms for solving mathematical programming problems
+Proximal policy optimization algorithms for solving mathematical programming problems.
+See the comments in the .py file for details.